nandakishormpai/movie_review_predictor/README.md

 ## Instructions
 =======
-I worked on the prediction script

 Clone the repo and paste your review in the text file my_review inside the folder my_prediction

-Run train.py

 Run predict.py